terjeio/grblHAL/drivers/SAMD21/README.md

 ## SAMD21 Driver (RFC - to be published later)

-A GrblHAL driver for the Atmel SAMD21 processor on a [Arduion MKR ZERO board](https://store.arduino.cc/arduino-mkrzero).
+A GrblHAL driver for the Atmel SAMD21 processor on a [Arduiono MKR ZERO board](https://store.arduino.cc/arduino-mkrzero).

 ### *** EXPERIMENTAL *** ###